Kandahar Province: History

-Excavations of prehistoric sites by archaeologists such as Louis Dupree and others suggest that the region around Kandahar is one of the oldest human settlements known so far.
+Excavations of prehistoric sites by archaeologists such as Louis Dupree and others suggest that the region around Kandahar is one of the oldest known human settlements so far.

 The area was called Arachosia and was a frequent target for conquest because of its strategic location in Asia, which connects Southern, Central and Southwest Asia.
 It was part of the Medes territory before falling to the Achaemenids.
 In 330 BC it was invaded by Alexander the Great and became part of the Seleucid Empire following his death.
+The city then became a center of trade.

-Later it came under the influence of the Indian emperor Ashoka, who erected a pillar there with a bilingual inscription in Greek and Aramaic.
-The territory was ruled by the Zunbils before Arabs of the Umayyad Caliphate arrived in the 7th century.
+Later Kandahar came under the influence of the Indian emperor Ashoka, who erected a pillar there with a bilingual inscription in Greek and Aramaic.
+The territory was ruled by the Zunbils before Arabs of the Umayyad Caliphate arrived in the 7th century CE.

+The Arabs advanced through Sistan and conquered Sindh early in the eighth century.
+Elsewhere however their incursions were no more than temporary, and it was not until the rise of the Saffarid dynasty in the ninth century that the frontiers of Islam effectively reached Ghazni and Kabul.
+Even then a Hindu dynasty the Hindushahis, held Gandhara and eastern borders.

+From the tenth century onwards, as Persian language and culture continued to spread into Afghanistan, the focus of power shifted to Ghazni, where a Turkic dynasty (from the Samanid city of Bokhara) proceeded to create an empire of their own.
+The greatest of the Ghaznavids was Mahmud, who ruled between 998 and 1030.
+He expelled the Hindus from Ghandhara.

 Mahmud of Ghazni made the area part of the Ghaznavids in the 10th century, who were replaced by the Ghurids.
 After the destructions caused by Genghis Khan in the 13th century, the Timurids established rule and began rebuilding cities.
 From about 1383 until his death in 1407, Kandahar was governed by Pir Muhammad, a grandson of Timur.

-By the early 16th century, it fell to Babur briefly.
-From then on the province was controlled as their easternmost territories by the Shia Safavids, who regularly had wars with the Sunni Mughals -who ruled Qandahar as a short-lived subah (imperial province), bordering Kabul and Multan subahs, from the 1638 conquest till its loss in 1648 to the great Safavid rival- over the region, until the rise of Mir Wais Hotak in 1709.
-He rebelled against the Safavids and established the Hotaki dynasty which became a powerful Afghan empire until 1729 when Nader Shah declared war on the Ghilzai rulers.
-By 1738 the last Hotaki ruler Shah Hussain was defeated in what is now Old Kandahar.
+In the early 16th century, Kandahar briefly fell to Babur.
+From then on the province was controlled by the Shia Safavids, as their easternmost territories.
+They regularly had wars with the Sunni Mughals, who ruled Kandahar as a short-lived subah (imperial province) from the 1638 conquest until its loss in 1648 to one of the Safavids' rivals.

+Starting in 1709, Mir Wais Hotak rebelled against the Safavids and established the Hotaki dynasty, which became a powerful empire.
+In 1729, Nader Shah declared war on the Ghilzai rulers.
+By 1738, the last Hotaki ruler Shah Hussain was defeated in what is now Old Kandahar.